 Upon graduation, after a short time experiencing the world of PR & marketing, Tara decided to bring her passion for the arts, love of working with people, and newly polished communication skills back to a professional role in the arts sector.

 Her aim: to support young people, artists and community groups across the region to connect with new opportunities and achieve their full potential.

 Working with the East Midlands Caribbean Carnival Arts Network (EMCCAN) across a range of touring, artist development and education projects; she was able to support the organisation in reaching new audiences and artists in reaching new heights.

-The second as Creative Producer with The Spark Arts for Children; an exciting opportunity to build a new four-year programme pushing to make theatre for children and young people more representative of the world we live in today through a series of artist development, commissioning and producing opportunities.
+Today, Tara dedicates the majority of her time to her role of Creative Producer with The Spark Arts for Children.
+An exciting opportunity to build a new four-year programme striving to make performance for children and young people more representative of the world we live in today through a series of artist development, commissioning and producing opportunities.

-Outside of these roles she continues to support a number of artists and organisations to ensure they continue offering real, life changing opportunities to young people in and around the East Midlands.
-A large part of this is being on the advisory board of Baby People; a social enterprise company that uses art and culture to promote community development and support the needs of the most deprived in our communities.
+Outside of this, however, she continues to support a number of artists and organisations to ensure they continue offering real, life changing opportunities to young people in and around the East Midlands and takes on any opportunity to enjoy her first love; dance.
+To date this has included supporting artists such as De-Napoli Clarke on his Arts Council England funded ‘The DANCIVAL’ in Leeds and Lewis Hunter and his award winning carnival arts troupe ‘Inspire Urself’ in Nottingham.
+Tara is also on the advisory board of Baby People; a social enterprise company that uses art and culture to promote community development and support the needs of the most deprived in our communities.